rajitha-srinath/modern-walk/README.md

 # Modern Walk

-A website for fashion clothing, built with Next.js 14.
+A website for fashion clothing, built with Next.js 14, Featuring clothing collections for both men and women.

 ## Features